jcgueriaud1/cooking-club/docs/1__event-view.md

   }
 }
 ```

+There are few things to notice in this example:
+- `classList` is a standard property that returns a collection of `class` attributes
+- `map` is a standard function that method creates a new array populated with the results of calling a provided function on every element in the calling array.

 To view the view as the homepage http://localhost:8080/ you can update the `views` variable in `frontend/routes.ts`.
 Replace the default path by the new view: